qnngroup/manu-uncovering-extreme-nonlinear-dynamics-in-solids-through-time-domain-field-analysis/analysis-and-plots.md

 plt.savefig('time-domain-2p3-um-low.pdf', bbox_inches='tight');
 ```

-## Comparison of TDDFT with Semiclassical Model
+# Comparison of TDDFT with Semiclassical Model

++++

+The following compares the TDDFT and semiclassical intraband fields in the time-domain.

 ```{code-cell} ipython3
 fig = plt.figure()